clubzinc/network-wide-menus/README.md

-network-wide-menu
+Jason Roman's WordPress Multiple Network-Wide Menus
 =================

-Network Wide Menu for WordPress Networks

-Install in either the mu-plugins folder or network activate from the plugins folder

-This plugin caches a copy of the menu items from the first registered navigation menu on the main site in the network.

-The cached menu items are used to replace the contents of the first registered navigation menu on all sub sites on the network.

-Subsite Requirements:

-- The sub site must have at least one navigation menu with one menu item before the filters used by this plugin come into effect.
+This package is forked from the <a href="https://github.com/rrennick/network-wide-menu">network-wide-menu</a> package.

+The original WordPress plugin only supports a single network-wide menu across sites.
+This fork allows you to have as many menus as you want loaded across each network site.
+This could be useful for a site with multiple menus where you have a subdomain that needs all of the same menus.

+Simply unzip this package in the wp-plugins folder and then network activate it.
+The plugin caches copies of the navigation menus on the network's main site, then these replace the corresponding menus on each sub site.
+The sub-sites must have menus registered (with at least one menu item) in the same corresponding slots.